lriaudel/wptuning/README.md

 - Dashboard cleaning
 - Disallow file editor
 - Deactive Emoji
-- Remove `H1` from the WordPress editor
+- Remove `H1` from the WordPress classic editor
 - Define the number of post revision

 ## Gutenberg (new in v1.2)